-Recent articles posted on https://qvcredit.sg/ explain how, despite changes in the management and security company, the Arcade produced a net loss of $1.2 million in 1982.
+Despite changes in the management and security company, the Arcade produced a net loss of $1.2 million in 1982.
 15 In July 1983, Aetna Life & Casualty, one of the biggest loan underwriters for the Arcade Square renovation, moved towards foreclosure on the project over unpaid debts.
-16 Bell Publicom closed their Arcade Square offices in March 1984 after the investors defaulted on loans from Huntington National Bank.
-Aetna Life, Gem Savings and Third National filed a court motion in June, seeking a $7 million against Arcade Square for unpaid interest and principal on mortgage loans.
+16 Bell Publicom closed its Arcade Square offices in March 1984 after the investors defaulted on loans from Huntington National Bank.
+Aetna Life, Gem Savings, and Third National filed a court motion in June, seeking $7 million against Arcade Square for unpaid interest and principal on mortgage loans.

 A $1.5 million basement food court was opened in August 1986.
 22

 The Webb Cos. announced the Arcade Centre, a $42 million, 24-story office skyscraper at Third and Main streets, and a parking garage at Third and Ludlow streets.
 17 A second tower, to replace the Lindsay Building at 25 South Main Street and the McCrory Building at 29 South Main Street, would be part of a second phase.
 20 Work on Arcade Centre was set to begin in the spring of 1986 16 and wrap up by 1988.
 17